-- To introduce DevOps terminology, definition & concepts - To understand the different Version control tools like Git, Mercurial - To understand the concepts of Continuous Integration/ Continuous Testing/ Continuous Deployment) - To understand Configuration management using Ansible - Illustrate the benefits and drive the adoption of cloud-based DevOps tools to solve real-world problems
+- To introduce DevOps terminology, definition & concepts - To understand the different Version control tools like Git, Mercurial - To understand the concepts of Continuous Integration/ Continuous Testing/ Continuous Deployment) - To understand Configuration management using Ansible - Illustrate the benefits and drive the adoption of cloud-based DevOps tools to solve real-world problems b.
+Problem analysis: Identify, formulate, review research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.

-- a.
-Engineering knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems. - b.
-Problem analysis: Identify, formulate, review research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences. - c.
-Design/development of solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations. - d.
-Conduct investigations of complex problems: Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions. - e.
-Modern tool usage: Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations. - m.
+c.
+Design/development of solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.

+d.
+Conduct investigations of complex problems: Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.

+e.
+Modern tool usage: Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.

+m.
 Design and develop cost effective, secure, reliable IT, network and web based solutions with professional expertise in the domains including banking and healthcare and communications.

 - 1. Understand different actions performed through Version control tools like Git - 2.
-Perform Continuous Integration and Continuous Testing and Continuous Deployment using Jenkins by building and automating test cases using Mayen & Gradle - 3.
+Perform Continuous Integration and Continuous Testing and Continuous Deployment using Jenkins by building and automating test cases using Maven & Gradle - 3.
 Ability to Perform Automated Continuous Deployment - 4.
 Ability to do configuration management using Ansible - 5.
 Understand to leverage Cloud-based DevOps tools using Azure DevOps